 Dr. Drucker said that a combined approach can play an increasingly prominent role in the diagnosis of breast cancer.
 She noted that the three breast imaging can be easily added to mammography without requiring major modifications to existing equipment.

 "The patient is already receiving a mammogram, plus we get all this additional information with only 10 per cent more radiation dose", - she said.

 This approach is still experimental at this stage, and further work is needed to make it available to patients.
 The researchers plan to explore how a combined approach will help radiologists make a final decision.
-They also want to study the approach of using digital tomosynthesis breast, which is sometimes referred to as "three-dimensional" mammography, which reduces the problem of overlapping breast tissue, inherent in conventional mammography.
+They also want to study the approach of using digital tomosynthesis breast, which is sometimes referred to as "three-dimensional" mammography, which reduces overlapping breast tissue problem inherent in conventional mammography.
 Dr. Drucker said that the unique water-lipid protein characteristic of tumors may be even more clear when tomosynthesis.